Student Theses and Dissertations

 Doctor of Philosophy (PhD)

-Lipmann Laboratory
+Fritz Lipmann

 Abstract

 Sulfate activation and transfer to lipids, polysaccharides, and aminoalkyl phenols have been studied In a variety of biological systems.
-The transfer of S3504 from radioactive 3'-phosphoadenoslne 5'-phosphosulfate (PAPS35) into lipid-soluble material has been investigated in cell-free preparations of rat brain and liver.
+The transfer of S35O4 from radioactive 3'-phosphoadenoslne 5'-phosphosulfate (PAPS35) into lipid-soluble material has been investigated in cell-free preparations of rat brain and liver.
 In brain of 10-20 day old rats activity was found in the particulate fraction of the homogenate, whereas in young adult rat liver activity resided in the supernatant fraction (105,000 x g).
 In both systems incorporation was stimulated by the addition of a crude mixture of the isomers of N-acetyl sphingosine.
 Evidence accumulated suggesting that the radioactive sulfolipids produced by these two system were probably different.

 Comments

-A thesis submitted in partial fulfillment of the requirements for the degree of Doctor of Philosophy at The Rockefeller Institute
+A thesis presented to the faculty of The Rockefeller University in partial fulfillment of the requirements for the degree of Doctor of Philosophy

 Included in